-I'm a gardener, writer and love taking photos as the seasons go by of my garden.
+I'm a gardener, writer, and love taking photos as the seasons go by of the garden.

-I'm fortunate to live in the country, where I have lots of space for a garden, now having retired to town, I still have a large garden that keeps me busy.
+I'm fortunate to have lived in the country, where I have lots of space for a garden, now having retired to town, I still have a large garden that keeps me busy.

 I work with nature, rather than fighting it.
 Nature tends to win anyway and the weeds keep growing!

-A beautiful garden is truly an affordable luxury, I am going to share photos I have taken over the years, as the seasons go by.
+A beautiful garden is truly an affordable luxury, I am sharing photos of the garden that I have taken over the years, as the seasons go by.

-Rhododendron shrubbery, azaleas, wisteria, maples hosta and many more, I will add more new shrubs that grow in my garden, as the years go by.
+Rhododendron shrubbery, azaleas, wisteria, maples hosta and much more, I will add more new shrubs that grow in my garden, as the years go by.

 Flowers or Hosta for ground coverage under trees

-Remember that a flower bed under deciduous trees will be mostly spring blooming.
+A flower bed under deciduous trees will be mostly spring-blooming.

 This doesn't mean there won't be flowers in bloom during the rest of the season, but you'll have a more limited palette of flowering plants to choose from.

 When it comes to shade perennials, attractive leaf textures and colors are important because the foliage is your main feature through the season.